nnehome/nnehome.github.io/docs/source/home/home.rst

 4. Repeat step 1-3 for :math:`\ell=1,...,L` to construct the training set :math:`\{\boldsymbol{m}^{(\ell)},\boldsymbol{\theta}^{(\ell)}\}_{\ell=1}^{L}`.
 We can also create a validation set by repeating these steps more times for :math:`\ell=L+1,...,L^{*}`.

-5. Train a neural net using the training set in step 4.
+5. Train a neural net using the training and validation sets in step 4.

 5. Once the neural net is trained, we plug in the real data moments to obtain NNE estimates :math:`\hat{\theta}`.